Books by C.E. Lowman

 Vol. 3 - 2015

-As is typical for MTP, becoming jumps around in an organized kind of chaos but throughout there is a constant reminding that you have the answer you're looking for and that more than adding anything new, it is removal that is required to be free.
+In typical MTP organized chaos fashion, becoming jumps this way and that but, throughout, there is a constant reminding that you have the answer you're looking for and that more than adding anything new, it is removal that is required to be free.